 - International Association for the Protection of Intellectual Property

-Please join us on Wednesday, May 16, 2018 for a session where industry experts and our lawyers will present a series of sessions on how regulatory changes, disruptive technology and innovation are impacting the life sciences and healthcare sectors..
+Our Life sciences and healthcare team hosted on Wednesday, May 16, 2018 a morning session where industry experts and our lawyers presented a series of sessions on how regulatory changes, disruptive technology and innovation are impacting the life sciences and healthcare sectors..

 Wednesday, May 16, 2018